patrickleboutillier/jcscpu-hw/jcsdemo/README.md

 # How to use the JCSCPU Basys-3 Demo

-The demo uses different modes to allow the user to try out the different components that build up the CPU.
+The demo uses different modes to allow the user to try out the components that build up the JCS CPU.

 ## Reference